-The “Hospital Management: The Simulation” online programme is a realistic exercise that effectively simulates the complexity and intensity of the evolving healthcare environment organized by SDA Bocconi School of Management.
+The “Hospital Management: the Simulation” online programme is a realistic exercise that effectively simulates the complexity and intensity of the evolving healthcare environment organized by SDA Bocconi School of Management in partnership with Columbia University.

 As the pace of change in healthcare continues to accelerate, managers must be leaders, adept at navigating the changing marketplace, and legal/regulatory and clinical worlds.
 The core objective of the Hospital Management Simulation is to provide a unique opportunity to experience the pressing challenges of executive leadership and strategic decision-making of a competitive multi-hospital environment.